MichaelCurrin/auto-tag/README.md

 Note this was written for Unix-like systems (Linux and macOS).

-All you need is [Bash](https://github.com/MichaelCurrin/learn-to-code/blob/master/Shell/Bash/README.md) shell.
+So you just need [Bash](https://github.com/MichaelCurrin/learn-to-code/blob/master/Shell/Bash/README.md) shell installed.

-There are no dependencies.
+The application is a single script.
+There are no external dependencies.

 ## Documentation